The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 When you think of American coins, one face often comes to mind: Abraham Lincoln.
-This famous and beloved president led the country through its darkest days, and is synonymous with the penny.
+The beloved president led the country through its darkest days and is synonymous with the penny.
 But what about the nickel?
-Whose head is on the nickel, and more importantly, what is nickel coin made of?
-To unravel the history behind these everyday coins, we need to explore their metal composition, their historical context, famous faces, and the decisions that led to their current form.
+Whose head is on the nickel, and more importantly, what metal is a nickel made of?

 When you think of American coins, one face often comes to mind: Abraham Lincoln.
-This famous and beloved president led the country through its darkest days, and is synonymous with the penny.
+The beloved president led the country through its darkest days and is synonymous with the penny.
 But what about the nickel?
-Whose head is on the nickel, and more importantly, what is nickel coin made of?
-To unravel the history behind these everyday coins, we need to explore their metal composition, their historical context, famous faces, and the decisions that led to their current form.
+Whose head is on the nickel, and more importantly, what metal is a nickel made of?

 What Is a Nickel Coin Made Of?